 After removal of an eye

-Before you leave hospital your nurses will show you how to clean and care for your eye socket and the temporary plastic shell (conformer) you may have in it.
-It often helps to have a relative or friend with you when the nurses show you how to care for your eye socket.
-They can help you and remind you of what you need to do when you get home.
+Before you leave hospital your nurses will show you how to clean and care for your eye socket.
+You may also have a temporary plastic shell (conformer) in your socket.
+Your nurse will show you how to look after this.
+It often helps to have a relative or friend with you when the nurses show you what to do.
+They can help you and remind you when you get home.

 You might find it hard to do all this for yourself at first.
-Taking care of the eye and socket can be distressing and you will need time to adjust to it.
-If you don’t feel able to cope with it yourself, the ward can arrange for a district nurse to visit you at home.
+It can be distressing and you will need time to adjust.
+If you don’t feel able to cope with it, the ward can arrange a district nurse to visit you at home.

 Always wash your hands before you touch the area around your empty socket.
 Don’t touch the eye socket itself.
 You will need to regularly clean your eyelids and remove any mucus.
 To do this, boil some water and allow it to cool.
 Moisten clean cotton balls in the cooled, boiled water and use them to wipe your eyelids clean.